connexcs/docs/docs/transcription.md

 2.You will see 3 options:

-* **Select**: Select from query profiles built using the [Transcription Query Profile](https://bani-transcription--connexcs-docs.netlify.app/transcription/#transcription-query-profile).
+* **Select**: You can select a particular query profile built using the [Transcription Query Profile](https://bani-transcription--connexcs-docs.netlify.app/transcription/#transcription-query-profile).
 * **Search**: Allows you to search things like the **Call ID**, **Phrases** etc. [Click here](https://docs.connexcs.com/transcription/#search-transcriptions) to know more.
 * [Transcription Query Profile](https://bani-transcription--connexcs-docs.netlify.app/transcription/#transcription-query-profile).

-3.The columns in the field include:
+3.Description of Transcription fields:

 * **Call ID**: Particular Call ID.
 * **Date**: Date of the call.